msamin-25/NewsPulse_AI/README.md

 - **Text-to-Speech (TTS)** with **gTTS**
 - **Email digest** (daily headlines via **SMTP**)
 - Optional: basic recommendations / personalization module (if enabled)

+## More features to add for audio streaming as well.

 ---